mswjs/data/README.md

 > See the [Recipes](#recipes) for more guidelines on data modeling.

 Throughout this document native JavaScript constructors (i.e. String, Number) will be used as values getters for the models, as they both create a value and define its type.
-In practice, you may consider using value generators or tools like [faker](#usage-with-faker) for value getters.
+In practice, you may consider using value generators or tools like [Faker](#usage-with-faker) for value getters.

 #### Using the primary key